lingxiaoW/Paper-Notes/Odor source localization/Reinforcement Learning-based Methods/Robotic Information Gathering with Reinforcement Learning Assisted by Domain Knowledge.md

 * The whole system contains a forward model and an inverse model.
   * The Forward model simulates the gas concentration distribution from a known source location and wind information;
   * The measurements are fed into the inverse model to estimate the whole gas concentration and source distribution as well as the uncertainty map ``u``.
-  * The estimates are used to define the reward and observation for the RL algorithm which are used to train the movement policy.
+  * The estimates are used to define the reward and observation for the RL algorithm which are used to train the movement policy (i.e., model-based rewards).

+## Model-based reward
+* The definition of reward uses the gas concentration estimate ``f_hat``, the source estimate ``u_hat``, and the uncertainty map ``h_hat`` (i.e., the variance of the concentration).
+* The actual gas concentration is compared with the estimated value, i.e., ``f_hat-f``, and the reward is defined according to this difference.